- How does radiation work to treat cancer?

 Treatment of bone pain

 For cancer that has already spread to several bones, this approach can be better than trying to aim external beam radiation at each affected bone.
 These drugs may be used along with external beam radiation which is aimed at the most painful bone metastases.
 This combined approach has helped many men with prostate cancer, but it has not been studied as much for use in other cancers.

-Some people notice more bone pain for the first couple of days after treatment, but this is not common.
+Some people notice more bone pain for the first couple of days after treatment, but this isn’t common.
 These drugs can also lower blood cell counts, especially white blood cells (which can increase the risk of infection) and platelets (which can raise the risk of bruising or bleeding).

 Treatment of thyroid cancer

 The thyroid gland absorbs nearly all of the iodine in the blood.
-Because of this, radioactive iodine (also known as radioiodine or iodine 131) can be used to destroy the thyroid gland and thyroid cancer with little effect on the rest of the body.
+Because of this, radioactive iodine (also called radioiodine or iodine 131) can be used to destroy the thyroid gland and thyroid cancer with little effect on the rest of the body.
 This treatment is often used after thyroid cancer surgery to destroy any thyroid cells left behind.
 It’s also used to treat some types of thyroid cancer that spread to lymph nodes and other parts of the body.
 For more information, please see our document called Thyroid Cancer.